 Lifestyle and Behavioural Requirements

 Lifestyle factors play an important role in egg quality.
 Donors must abstain from smoking, recreational drugs, and excessive alcohol.
 If you’ve recently travelled to a Zika-risk region, a waiting period may be required before donating.
 Your overall lifestyle should reflect healthy habits, as these directly influence the quality of eggs retrieved.
+Understanding what are the risks of donating eggs can also help you make an informed decision.

 Commitment and Availability